danfuzz/samizdat/doc/library-guide/Peg.md

-Makes and returns a parser rule which runs the given function to produce a parser, which is then called to do the actual parsing. `function` must be a function of no arguments.
-When called, it must return a parser value.
+Makes and returns a parser rule which runs the given function to produce a parser, which is then called to do the actual parsing. `function` must be a function.
+When called, it is passed as arguments all the in-scope matched results from the current sequence context.
+Whatever it returns is expected to be a parser, and that parser is then called upon to perform parsing.

+If the called function returns void, then the rule is considered to have failed.

-This is equivalent to the syntactic form `{/ %(function()) /}`.
+This is equivalent to the syntactic form `{/ %term /}`.

 #### `makeToken(type) <> rule`